 In July and August, Open Up Resources hosted educators for a 3-week virtual series titled "Does Your School Have an Anti-racism Plan?"
 At the heart of each session was a panel discussion featuring diverse leaders, who each shared stories about major learnings they’ve had, strategies they’ve used, and experiences that illuminated the struggles and wins in this work.

 Playback of the series and resources are now available to educators.
-Follow-up sessions have been scheduled to dive further into hot topics that rose to the surface from the hundreds of participant questions in this series.
+Follow-up sessions dug further into hot topics that rose to the surface from the hundreds of participant questions in this series.

 Does Your School Have an Anti-racism Plan?